jagingrich/Appalachia_Food_Access/README.md

 Data cleaning, analysis, and visualizations for "Spatial Patterns of Food Access in the Appalachian Region of the US."

-## Data Repository and Reproducibility Statement
+## Data and Reproducibility Statement